osohq/oso/docs/content/any/guides/data_filtering_next/index.ruby.md

 allowed in policies that want to use data filtering.
 Numeric comparisons with the `<` `>` `<=` and `>=` are not currently supported either.

-Currently the new data filtering preview doesn't support queries where one model (eg. `User`) occurs more than once.
-Consequently relations from a type to itself are also unsupported.
+The new data filtering backend doesn't support queries where a given resource occurs more than once, so direct or indirect relations from a type to itself are currently unsupported.
 This limitation will be removed in an upcoming release.